I received a request from a reader this week for a printable prayer guide for teens. Here’s what she wrote:

 And as we are praying for our teens, we must also remember to pray for ourselves — that God would grant us wisdom to face what challenges lie ahead, that He would give us patience to meet those challenges with understanding and grace, and that He would comfort us with the knowledge that He loves our children even more than we do and will be faithful to complete the good work He’s begun in them.
 (Philippians 1:6)

 Ask God not only to bring your children to saving faith, but also to mature them in that faith.
 Pray that they would trust the LORD with all their hearts and not lean on their own understanding.
 Pray that you, as a parent, would maintain their trust, so that they will always feel comfortable confiding in you or coming to you for counsel.
-Pray that your teens would prove themselves worthy of the trust others place in them.
-(Ephesians 2:8; James 1:4; Proverbs 3:5; Proverbs 5:1; Proverbs 25:13)
+Ask that your teens would prove themselves worthy of the trust others place in them.
+(Ephesians 2:8; Proverbs 3:5; James 1:4; Proverbs 5:1; Proverbs 25:13)

 Pray that the LORD would place within your children’s hearts a lifelong thirst for wisdom, knowledge, and understanding.
 Pray that your teens would learn to number their days and use their time wisely.
 Ask God to give them an eternal focus, so they will prioritize those things that He says are important.
 And ask that He’d provide clear direction as they make decisions regarding college and career paths.
 (Prov.
 23:23; Psalm 90:12; Micah 6:8; James 1:5; Proverbs 2:3-11)